aws-samples/semantic-image-search-for-articles/README.md

 ### Cleaning up
 To avoid incurring future charges, delete the resources.
 1. Find the S3 bucket deployed with this solution and empty the bucket
-2. Go to CloudFormation, choose the stack that you deployed via the deploy script mentioned above, and delete the stack.
+2. Run ```sam delete``` from the terminal, or Go to CloudFormation, choose the stack that you deployed via the deploy script mentioned above, and delete the stack.

 ![Amazon CloudFormation stacks](assets/deployment-cfn.png?raw=true "Amazon CloudFormation stacks")